-Whatever your reasons may be for blocking Google from crawling all or parts of your domain, you can do so within the so-called robots.txt file.
+If you want to prevent Google from crawling all or parts of your domain, you can do so within the robots.txt file.

 Blocking the Google-Bot using the robots.txt